joshuasrichardson/AntHillSearch/README.md

    install all the necessary dependencies for running the program.
 3. (Optional) To change parameters from the default parameters, see the "Parameters" section below.
+4. (Optional) To change which interface you want to run, see the comments in <code>Colony.py</code>'s <code>main</code> method.
+(Learn more about interfaces in the "Interface" section of this document).
-4. Enter <code>python Colony.py</code> in the terminal to start up the program.
+5. Enter <code>python Colony.py</code> in the terminal to start up the program.
-5. If you are using the Empirical Testing interface, simply wait for the ants to find their new home.
+6. If you are using the Empirical Testing interface, simply wait for the ants to find their new home.
 Otherwise, select "Tutorial" or "Practice" to become familiar with how the program works.
    1. If desired, try using some user controls while the